 The age of Big Data is here—and there’s nothing but big potential ahead.

-If the right parameters are put into the right database, researchers can drill deep to find out just about anything.
+If the right parameters are put into the right database, researchers can drill deep to discover just about anything.
 This power creates a few challenges, namely finding skilled individuals able to dive deep into databases to retrieve useful information and make sense of it.
 It takes specialized training in various methodologies, organizational software, various statistical analysis sources, and lots of practice.

 Students considering useful career paths in the Big Data field or even people in the workplace now wanting to further hone their research skills can consider pursuing the educational field of applied statistics.
 Continue reading for information about the benefits of this path and how to get started.

-The Membership Magazine of the American Statistical Association (2020) states that the growth for statistics and biostatistics degrees continues to grow with robust growth in the number of statistics and biostatistics degrees awarded annually at the bachelor’s and master’s levels.
+The Membership Magazine of the American Statistical Association (2022) states that the growth for statistics and biostatistics degrees continues to grow with robust growth in the number of statistics and biostatistics degrees awarded annually at the bachelor’s and master’s levels.
 This means that there are more opportunities to learn the basics or advanced skills at online or traditional college programs, rather than a few specialty schools that may require relocation.

 Employers want and need these skills.
-LinkedIn Learning said that a survey of LinkedIn members concluded that statistical analysis and data mining are the second most in-demand skills businesses were seeking people for in 2018, and many companies are having challenges filling these positions.
-Even now in 2021, the demand continues to grow.
+LinkedIn Learning said that a survey of LinkedIn members concluded that data analysis and programming languages processing large data sets are in the top-10 most highly sought after skills in 2023, and many companies are having challenges filling these positions.

 Her research efforts are focused on biostatistics, sampling methods, and statistical decision theory.
 Her research has been published in prominent journals such as Annals of Statistics, Journal of Multivariate Analysis, and Biometrika.
 Professor Mosuk Chow completed her PhD and MS from Cornell University and a BS from the Chinese University of Hong Kong.